janrihamasek/mosaic/docs/architecture/dependency-graph.md

 # Mosaic Dependency Graphs

 This document complements `docs/architecture/dependency-map.md` with visual diagrams that highlight the primary dependency paths across Mosaic’s frontend and backend.
+Pair it with the [Redux Flow map](redux-flow.md), [Backend Call Tree](backend-call-tree.md), and [Dependency Matrix](dependency-matrix.md) for text-first perspectives.
 All diagrams use Mermaid syntax for easy inclusion in docs and code reviews.

 ## Global Flow: Components → Redux → API → Backend